newtheatre/history-project/_shows/18_19/twelfth_night.md

 72 in 72 is back for another term!

 Beginning on Tuesday 26th March at 15:00, a team of actors, producers, directors, designers, technicians and many other roles, will have just 72 hours to produce "Twelfth Night" by William Shakespeare, abridged by Jonny Flood.

-If you would like to be involved on the team, please contact Jess Donn or Jonny Khan!